karma-coin/karmachain/docs/testnet-validator.md

 echo '{"id":1,"jsonrpc":"2.0","method":"author_rotateKeys","params":[]}' | websocat -n1 -B 99999999 ws://127.0.0.1:9944
 ```

-The output will have a hex-encoded "result" field.
+The output will have a hex-encoded `result` field.
 Save this result for a later step.

 ## Submitting a `setKeys` Transaction